|

 There is one group for whom higher interest rates are good news — people with savings in high-interest deposit accounts.
 When the RBA raises rates, banks typically increase the rates they offer on savings accounts, though often more slowly than they raise mortgage rates.

-For Australians with significant savings, a 4.1 per cent cash rate environment means competitive term deposit and savings account rates are available — typically between 4 and 5 per cent annually at major banks.
-Checking your current savings rate and comparing alternatives is a straightforward way to benefit from the rate environment.
+For Australians with significant savings, a 4.35 per cent cash rate environment means competitive term deposit and savings account rates are available — typically between 4.3 and 5.2 per cent annually at major banks.
+With three hikes delivered and potentially more to come, locking in a term deposit now may be worth considering before any pause in the cycle.

 What It Means for Everyday Prices